CodecPie/tiny11-mirror/README.md

 - Download one of the ISO Files (b2 no sysreq - use this for old PCs/PCs that normally do not support Win11)
 - Donwload https://rufus.ie/de/ - Enter the ISO, burn it to an USB Stick (16GB)
 - Install Tiny-Windows11 :)

+Note: The version "for ARM64" is for devices like Raspberry Pis and other arm based devices.

 ---